JacquesOlivierLachaud/SuperRes-ESPCN/README.md

                        [--output_filename OUTPUT_FILENAME]
 ```

 Here are a few results.
-We compare the super-resolution images with classical interpolation, and with the Geometric Total Variation (GTV) approach, see paper [Geometric Total Variation for Image Vectorization, Zooming and Pixel Art Depixelizing](https://jacquesolivierlachaud.github.io/publication/kerautret-2019-acpr/).
+We compare the super-resolution images with classical interpolation schemes, and with the Geometric Total Variation (GTV) approach, see paper [Geometric Total Variation for Image Vectorization, Zooming and Pixel Art Depixelizing](https://jacquesolivierlachaud.github.io/publication/kerautret-2019-acpr/).

 <table>
 <tr>